Philosophy of suicide: Social contract

 The social contract, according to Jean-Jacques Rousseau, is such that every man has "a right to risk his own life in order to preserve it."

 Hobbes and Locke reject the right of individuals to take their own life.
 Hobbes claims in his Leviathan that natural law forbids every man "to do, that which is destructive of his life, or take away the means of preserving the same."
 Breaking this natural law is irrational and immoral.
 Hobbes also states that it is intuitively rational for men to want felicity and to fear death most.

 Aristotle

 Aristotle in his 'discussion of courage, maintains that committing suicide to avoid pain or other undesirable circumstances is a cowardly act.
 In a later chapter [of Nicomachean Ethics], he further argues that suicide is unlawful and is an act committed against the interests of the state.'

 Plotinus

-The neoplatonist philosopher Plotinus (205-270) devoted a short treatise (Ennead I, 9 = treatise 16) to the question of the legitimity of suicide (On Suicide).
-Discussing platonist and stocian arguments, he concludes that suicide is not allowed except when one understands that he is losing his reason.
+The neoplatonist philosopher Plotinus devoted a short treatise (Ennead I, 9 = treatise 16) to the question of the legitimacy of suicide (On Suicide).
+Discussing platonist and stoic arguments, he concludes that suicide is not allowed except when one understands that he is losing his reason.
 Plotinus also deals in this treatise with the temptation, for the platonist philosopher (cf Phaedo), to join the intelligible absolute, and to liberate his soul from his body through the medium of suicide.